infinum/ngx-form-object/docusaurus/docs/form-object.md

 ### Create relationship form fields using create{FieldName}FormObject method

 If defined, this method will be used when creating a form field for any model relationship decorated with `BelongsTo` or `HasMany`.
-This method must have a name formatted like `create{propertyName}FormObject` and return a `FormObject`.
+This method must have a name formatted like `create{propertyName}FormObject` and return a `FormObject` instance.
 It receives model and form object options as its arguments.

 For example you can define the following method for a `User` model that has a `cars` `HasMany` relationship:
 ```ts title="user.form-object.ts"